7bitcoder/7bitConf/README.md

 #### Header Only Single File

-Download SevenBitConf.hpp header file from the most recent release, copy this file into your project location and include it.
+Download SevenBitConf.hpp header file from the most recent release, copy this file into desired project location and include it.

 #### Building Library Locally

 Download source code from the most recent release, build or install the project using [CMake](https://cmake.org/), for more details, see the [Building Library](#build-library) guide.

 ## Usage

-This library provides centralized configuration management, and multiple configuration sources (files, environment variables, command line arguments, custom sources) are combined into one json object (see taocpp json [documentation](https://github.com/taocpp/json/tree/main/doc)).
+This library provides centralized configuration management, and multiple configuration sources (files, environment variables, command line arguments, custom sources) are combined into one JSON object (see taocpp json [documentation](https://github.com/taocpp/json/tree/main/doc)).

 Create the appsettings.json file in the compiled executable directory: